A veterinarian examines a golden retriever for signs your dog needs probiotics.

 To find a high-quality supplement, you’ll want to look at a few key things on the label.
 Pay attention to the potency, the specific types of bacteria included, and the storage instructions.
 A good product will be transparent about what’s inside and how to keep it effective.
 When in doubt, a conversation with your veterinarian can provide the best guidance, as they can recommend a product tailored to your dog’s health history and current needs.
 Let’s break down exactly what to look for.

-Look for a Live Organism Guarantee and High CFU Count
+Check for a High CFU Count & Live Organisms

 Since probiotics are living microorganisms, they need to be alive to do their job.
 That’s why you should always look for a product with a "live organism guarantee" and a clear expiration date.
 This ensures the bacteria will still be active when you give it to your dog.
 You’ll also see a CFU count on the label, which stands for colony-forming units.
 This number tells you the potency of the probiotic.
 While there’s no single magic number, a higher CFU count generally means a more powerful supplement.